accountisgod1/UbuntuMini/SECURITY.md

 ## Reporting a Vulnerability

 To report a vulnerability, create an issue.
 You would be responded by staff members if it is accepted.
-The vulnerability would be fixed in a minor bug fix, major bug fix and an update.
+The vulnerability would be fixed in a minor bug fix or major bug fix or an update.